ryanjchrist/ryanjchrist.github.io/_posts/2024-05-01-prototyping.markdown

 Developed several prototypes using Arduino microcontrollers and laser-cut components to create interactive and functional designs.

 # Mini Golf
-Designed a mini golf simulator as part of a larger Rube Goldberg machine.
+The mini golf simulator as part of a larger Rube Goldberg machine.
 The mechanism positions the golf ball via a pipe into the designated “tee” spot.
 An ultrasonic sensor detects the ball and initiates the sequence.

 Automation Sequence: After a 1-second delay, the golf club—powered by a servo motor—retracts, and a front gate lifts.
 The servo swings the club to hit the ball as it rolls into the hole.
 After the ball lands in the hole, a buzzer begins playing the olymipic theme song as the ball continue on to further assemblies.
 This project combined sensor automation and some mechanical design to create a successful Rube Goldberg machine.